-The end of winter is just a few weeks away, but given the weather we’ve been having, it already feels a bit like spring.
-It’s the time of year where our thoughts turn from winter property maintenance to springtime property improvements.
-And while you’re planting new flowers and putting up a new coat of paint, spare a thought for your driveway.
-After a harsh winter, you can help restore your property to its former glory through a process known as driveway sealcoating.
+Now is the time of year when our thoughts turn from winter property maintenance to springtime improvements – like planting flowers or painting your driveway!
+After a harsh winter, you can help restore your property back to its former glory by applying driveway sealcoating.

-Sealcoating involves adding a thin layer of sealing liquid over a paved surface to protect against the damage caused by rain, snow, sunlight, and vehicle fluids.
-It won’t repair cracks in the driveway, but it will prevent future damage and extend the life of your asphalt.
-Other benefits include water and oil repellent, one of the biggest factors in driveway deterioration
+Sealcoating involves applying a thin layer of sealing liquid over an asphalt surface to protect it against weather damage caused by rain, snow, sunlight, and vehicle fluids.
+While it won’t repair existing cracks in your driveway